Foreign Languages Placement Information

 All students who have studied a foreign language for two years or more in high school are required to take a placement test if they plan to continue in that language at CUA.

-You should register for Spn 210 in the fall, 211 in the spring.
-This special sequence is designed for the needs of heritage learners and fulfills the CUA language requirement.
+You should register for Spn 111 in the fall.
+This course is designed for the needs of heritage learners and fulfills the CUA language requirement.
 Please contact the department of Modern Languages (202-319-5240) to acquire the appropriate permission to register for this class.

 You should register for 101.
 No placement test is needed.
 However, if you wish to try to place at a higher level, you may take the CUA Placement Test.